RagnarokOS/distrib/INSTALL.md

 # Install Guide

-Although the installer is not yet ready, it is possible to install Ragnarok via chroot using the miniroot tarball.
+Although the installer is not yet ready, it is possible to install Ragnarok via chroot using the base01.tgz tarball.
 The following guide assumes that you will be using a [live](https://github.com/RagnarokOS/distrib/releases) Ragnarok ISO and that you know how to partition disks using command line tools such as fdisk or cfdisk.